Takeout & Delivery

 Vermont

-In 2020, Vermont Governor Phil Scott announced that he would be waiving the usual rules surrounding alcohol delivery.
-This directive meant that restaurants and bars were allowed to sell beer, wine, spirits, and “spirit-based products” (i.e. cocktails) for takeout and delivery, as long as the alcohol was accompanied by a meal.
+Can restaurants sell alcohol to go in Vermont?
+In 2023, Vermont extended pandemic-era laws that allowed restaurants and bars to sell beer, wine, spirits, and “spirit-based products” (i.e. cocktails) for takeout and delivery, as long as the alcohol was accompanied by a meal.
+These laws will remain in effect until July 2025

 For further updates, visit Vermont’s Department of Liquor Control website.